Annamalai squats on road leading BJP's protest against TN minister | Politics

 - India

-BJP Tamil Nadu president K Annamalai on Monday held a dharna demanding the immediate resignation of PK Sekar Babu as state Hindu Religious and Charitable Endowments (HR&CE) Minister.
+BJP Tamil Nadu president K Annamalai on Monday staged a dharna demanding the resignation of HR and CE Minister PK Sekar Babu for attending an anti-Sanatan Dharma conference here recently.

-Annamalai was leading the party's protest against Babu, objecting to his participation in the recent anti-Sanatan Dharma conference here.
+The BJP's TN unit has been training its guns against Sekar Babu for his participation in the 'Sanatan Dharma Abolition Conference,' where DMK leader and Minister Udhayanidhi Stalin's remarks sparked off a nationwide row.

-DMK leader and state minister Udhayanidhi Stalin had made remarks at the conference that have led to a huge nationwide row.
+After addressing an agitation in Nungambakkam against Babu, Annamalai attempted to lead a procession towards the HR&CE office to press for the minister's ouster from the cabinet and suddenly squatted on the road, joined by scores of supporters.

-After addressing a protest at Nungambakkam against Babu, Annamalai led a procession towards the HR&CE office and suddenly squatted on the road, joined by scores of supporters.
+He took exception to the participation of the Minister in the recent anti-Sanatan Dharma meeting as he holds the portfolio of Hindu Religious and Charitable Endowments (HR&CE).
+Annamalai said Dravidar Kazhagam leader K Veeramani, in the same conference, had equated Sanatan Dharma to Hinduism.

-He took exception to Babu's participation in the recent anti-Sanatan meeting, saying Dravidar Kazhagam leader K Veeramani, in the same conference, had equated Sanatan Dharma to Hinduism.
+''Let Sekar Babu resign as minister...
+Veeramani said in the meeting Sanatan is Hinduism,'' he said and alleged that the HR and CE department, headed by Sekar Babu was against the welfare of Hindus.
+Remarks about eradication of Sanatan Dharma are something new in Tamil Nadu but the demeaning of the faith is not ''as it has been going on for the last 70 years.'' ''Not just Hindus but Christians, Muslims and all have condemned it (the anti-Sanatan dharma remarks) across the country....
+Udhayanidhi says we will eradicate Sanatan and Sekar Babu is watching all these,'' he said.

-''Let Sekar Babu resign as minister and do anything as a DMK worker.
-Veeramani said in the meeting Sanatan is equal to Hinduism.
-The HR and CE department is against the welfare of Hindus,'' Annamalai alleged.
+He alleged that after nationwide condemnation, DMK President and chief minister M K Stalin, Udhayanidhi, Babu, Veeramani and others ''come up with a hilarious explanation'' that Sanatan and Hindu faiths are different and that BJP leaders are twisting their statements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)